SadKirK/kendo-ui-boilerplates/core-jquery/readme.md

 ### Running

-Open a terminal from the boilerplate directory (i.e. core-jquery).
+Open a terminal from the boilerplate directory.

 Run the following [npm scripts](https://docs.npmjs.com/misc/scripts) commands: